+Our Area

-Our Area County Durham
+County Durham

-Situated in the north east of the country, County Durham stretches from Peterlee and Seaham in the east, to Harwood and Killhope in the west and Burnopfield in the north to Barningham in the south.
+Situated in the North East of the country, County Durham stretches from Peterlee and Seaham in the east, to Harwood and Killhope in the west and Burnopfield in the north to Barningham in the south.
 County Durham is a large and diverse area.
 It is home to over half a million people, making it in terms of population size the largest local authority in the North East and the sixth largest in England.
-It covers an area of 2,226 km squared (859 square miles) with 236,710 residential properties.
+It covers an area of 2,226 km squared (859 square miles).